 The patio and dining area are really fun, too.
 You access this space from right off the kitchen, with plenty of room for a large dining table.
 The outdoor kitchen is next, with a counter to perch at and hang out.
 Under an arbor, you take a step down to the outdoor living room.
 A large, gorgeous fire place anchors this area.
 The seating wall to the north offers a great place to sit AND keeps people from tumbling down the ravine.
 The views off this area will be amazing.

-Last, oh my goodness the amphitheatre.
+Last, oh my goodness the amphitheater.
 Like I said, the property already had this natural depression tucked into the trees.
 We planned a space that adds in stone retaining walls that will serve as seating.
 A stacked stone pondless waterfall will tumble down the ravine on the north side, drawing attention to the woodland view and creating a really magical feeling.

 Plants finish it all off.
 We used woodland plants to create this space.
 Lots of interesting texture and color set it apart.
 Shade-loving perennials and shrubs bring great fall color, flowers, and luscious foliage to the space.